Jacques Vergès: Saddam Hussein

+After the US-led coalition forces invaded Iraq in March 2003 and deposed Saddam Hussein, many former leaders in the Baathist regime were arrested.
+In late 2003, Vergès offered to defend Hussein after he was approached by Saddam's nephew who was putting a legal team together.
+However, the Hussein family opted not to use Vergès.

+In May 2008, Tariq Aziz assembled a team that included Vergès as well as a French-Lebanese and four Italian lawyers.

 Personal life

 Jacques Vergès was married twice.
-He had a son with his first wife with Karine.
+He had a son with his first wife, Karine.
 He would go on to marry his client Djamila Bouhired, having two children with her.

 According to The Economist, "history was his first love, and he still sometimes dreamed of deciphering Etruscan or Linear A, unfolding the secrets of mysterious civilizations."